oracle/docker-images/OracleManagementAgent/README.md

     **Note: Select 'Downloads and Keys' then download 'Agent for LINUX (X86_64)' of the package type ZIP.**

-1. Copy the downloaded bundle to the same directory as the Dockerfile
+1. Copy the downloaded bundle to the same directory as the `Dockerfile`

     ```shell
     $ cp oracle.mgmt_agent.zip OracleManagementAgent/dockerfiles/latest/
-    ```

-1. Follow the steps in the [Create Install Key](https://docs.oracle.com/en-us/iaas/management-agents/doc/management-agents-administration-tasks.html#GUID-C841426A-2C32-4630-97B6-DF11F05D5712) and [Configure a Response File](https://docs.oracle.com/en-us/iaas/management-agents/doc/install-management-agent-chapter.html#GUID-5D20D4A7-616C-49EC-A994-DA383D172486) sections of the [Management Agent](https://docs.oracle.com/en-us/iaas/management-agents/index.html) documentation to create an install key and save it locally as `input.rsp`.

-1. Copy the downloaded install key to the same directory as the Dockerfile

-    ```shell
-    $ cp input.rsp OracleManagementAgent/dockerfiles/latest/
     ```

 1. Change to the directory in which the `Dockerfile` for this container image is located